 Berlin Sleep Questionnaire

 Developed in 1996, the Berlin Sleep Questionnaire determines both sleepiness and frequency of snoring.
 Each of the eight questions will yield corresponding points (1 or 2 points), which can be totaled for an assessment.
-The questionnaire also takes into account blood pressure, which can be considered existent if the body mass index (BMI) is over 30.
+The questionnaire also takes into account blood pressure, which can be considered as existent if the body mass index (BMI) is over 30.

 Considered the most comprehensive sleep apnea test, the STOP-Bang considers eight factors: loud snoring, tiredness, observed apnea, high blood pressure, BMI, age, neck circumference, and gender.
 A score of 6 or higher confirms severe obstructive sleep apnea, but a score of 4 still puts you at high risk.